-According to the hypothesis test results shown in Table 4, the F-value was 39.586 at a significance level of lower than 0.05.
-This indicates that there was a significant difference in the levels of student scientific reasoning and creativity between the experimental class and the control class.
+According to the hypothesis test results shown in Table 4, the F value was 39.586 with a significance level less than 0.05.
+This indicates that there was a significant difference in the levels of scientific reasoning and student creativity between the experimental class and the control class.

 Table 4.
-The Results of the ANCOVA Test
+The Results of the ANCOVA A Test

 Data Degree of Freedom F Sig.

-Student scientific reasoning 1 27.427 < 0.05
+scientific reasoning 1 27.427 < 0.05

-Student creativity 1 16.327 < 0.05
+student creativity 1 16.327 < 0.05

-The average scores of the adjusted results shown in Table 5 indicate that students in the experimental class achieved better learning outcomes than those in the control class (84.743> 72.628).
-This result indicates that students who received the integrated STEAM project-based learning and ecoprint worksheet show much better learning outcomes than those who did not.
+The average scores of the adjusted results shown in Table 5 indicate that students in the experimental class achieved better learning outcomes than those in the control clas (84.743>72.628).
+This result indicates that students who receive the integrated STEAM project-based learning and ecoprint worksheet show much better learning outcomes than those in other classes.

 Table 5.
-The Comparison of Mean Scores of Corrected Results from Experimental and Control
+The Comparison of Mean Scores of Corrected Results from Experimental and Control control 59.118 69.474 31.284 70.398